The foundations of Machine Learning and Deep Learning

 Since machine learning uses data to actually learn, the most efficient way to use data is a matrix.
 Let’s call our matrix $X \in \mathbb R^{m \times n}$, where $n$ is the number of data points, and $m$ is the number of features.
 A feature is a property of the data point represented in a column.
 Each row of the data matrix $X$ is an example data point, $x \in \mathbb R^m$.
 You can think of each row as a vector, and each entry of the vector represents the value of the data point for a particular feature.

-There are three main paradigms in machine learning: supervised, unsupervised, and reinforcement learning (my area of research).
+There are three main paradigms in machine learning: supervised, unsupervised, and reinforcement learning.
 Supervised learning is the most common one in AI.
 In supervised learning, we are not only given a matrix of data $X$, but each data point $x_i$ also has an associated label, $y_i$ that we want to predict.
-Inside supervised learning, there are two categories of learning: regression where you predict a number (e.g. house price), and classification where you predict a category (e.g. determining which images contain a picture of a cat, and which contain a picture of a dog).
+Inside supervised learning, there are two categories; (1) regression where you predict a continuous variable like predicting how much oxygen a COVID-19 patient needs up to four days in advance to help hospitals allocate resources for those in need (Sriram et al., 2021).
+And (2) classification where you assign objects or data points to predefined categories or classes like detecting skin cancer in the early stages (Nourelhoda and Soliman, 2024).

-In unsupervised learning, we no longer have a target label.
-Instead, we pass the data into the model, hoping that the model can find the pattern or clusters in the data.
-A well-known clustering algorithm is k-means clustering (MacQueen et al., 1967), which learns to assign each data point to one of k clusters such that the distance between all points within the same cluster is minimized.
-Formally, it partitions the $n$ observations into $k$ sets $S = { S_1 , S_2, \dots, S_k }$ to minimize:
+In unsupervised learning, we no longer have labels $Y$.
+Instead, we pass the data points of the matrix $X$ into the model, hoping that the model can find the pattern in the data.
+Unsupervised learning techniques give us the ability to explore the structure or the distribution of the data Raschka, 2022.
+A well-known clustering algorithm is k-means clustering (MacQueen, 1967), which learns to assign each data point to one of k clusters such that the distance between all points within the same cluster is minimized.
+Formally, it partitions the $n$ observations into $k$ sets $S = { S_1 , S_2, \dots, S_k }$ to minimize the difference between a points and the mean of the points in the cluster:

 $$ \arg \min_s \sum_{i=1}^k \sum_{x \in S_i} ||x- \mu_i ||^2 $$

-If you think about how you learn and the nature of learning, you will clearly see that you learn by interacting with your world (or environment).
+Not all ML problems fall into the supervised/unsupervised division.
+If you think about how we (as humans) learn and the nature of learning, you will clearly see that you learn by interacting with your world (or environment).
 At the same time, you are acutely aware of how your world responds to what you do, and your goal is to get the best results through your actions.
-The same thing happens with our little RL agent; the agent learns from the world/environment by interacting with it, through trial and error, and receiving rewards; negative or positive as feedback for performing actions.
+The same thing happens with our little agent; the agent learns from the world/environment by interacting with it, through trial and error, and receiving rewards; negative or positive as feedback for performing actions.
 The agent is not told which actions to take at first, but the agent uses the feedback from the environment to discover which actions yield the most reward.

 So, reinforcement learning is the third machine learning paradigm alongside supervised learning and unsupervised learning with a goal to maximize the total rewards that the agent gets from the environment.